 Make a Good Use of Visual Content

-Plan at least one solid visual update to go to your Facebook page weekly and least one to go to your Twitter stream weekly.
-Sitegeek is a good example of Facebook visual marketing done consistently right (here’s there Facebook photo tab).
+Plan at least one solid visual update to go to your Facebook page weekly and at least one to go to your Twitter stream weekly.
+Sitegeek is a good example of Facebook visual marketing done consistently right (here’s their Facebook photo tab).

 Use this tool in combination with your favorite stock image source (like this one) to create original visuals daily.
-Make sure you are using images you are allowed to republish toavoid the risk copyright infringement.
+Make sure you are using images you are allowed to republish to avoid the risk of copyright infringement.

 Include All Platforms With Individual Posting Schedules